 Having successfully diversified its economy, Singapore has become a regional and global hub for technology and startups.
 It is now home to one of the most developed startup eco-system in Asia, with an ever-growing number of companies using the country as a base to manage their operations in the region and beyond.

-The startups and technology companies listed hereafter are involved in a number of industries and businesses, from ride-hailing to e-commerce, internet and games to media and much more, Singaporean startups have engaged in the creation of new verticals and the disruption of a broad range of industries.
+The startups and technology companies listed hereafter are involved in a number of industries and businesses, from ride-hailing to e-commerce, internet and games to media and much more.
+These Singaporean startups have engaged in the creation of new verticals and the disruption of a broad range of industries.

-Some of these companies are very well known as they propose their products and services to a large population and a few of them have become part of the first unicorns of Southeast Asia, startups with valuation above 1 Billion USD.
+Some of these startups are very well known as they propose their products and services to a large population, and a few of them are now part of the first group of unicorns of Southeast Asia, startups with a valuation above 1 Billion USD.
 Other companies are less known as they focus on small business niches and tackle professional problems, but they still have become national, regional or even global leaders in their fields.

 Website: grab.com – Industry: transport – Total funding: $ 6.8 B

 Grab is a mobile ride-hailing platform offering booking services for taxis operating throughout Southeast Asia.
 After its success with taxis, Grab later expanded to private car services (GrabCar), motorcycle taxis (GrabBike), last mile delivery (GrabExpress), ride sharing (GrabShare) and food delivery (GrabFood), also offering online payment services and solutions.